signalfx/signalfx-vsphere/README.md

 * Name - Required.
 Name of the vCenter Server.
 * IngestToken -  Required.
 SignalFx Ingest Token required to send metrics to ingest server.

-Optional configurations keys include:
+Optional configuration keys include:

 * MORSyncInterval - Time interval at which the vCenter inventory should be synced.
 * MetricSyncInterval - Time interval at which the available metrics should be synced.
 * IngestEndpoint - The url of ingest endpoint to send to metrics.
 * IncludeMetric - Metrics required for different inventory objects can be included individually.
 Currently metrics can be added for datacenter, cluster, host and vm.
 * ExcludeMetric - Metrics emitted from different inventory objects can be excluded individually.
-* Dimensions - Additional dimensions specific to environment.
+* Dimensions - Additional dimensions to be added to each datapoint.

 NOTE: Multiple vCenter servers can be configured for monitoring within the same file.